This national park is situated in the east of the Baltic Coast area, in the county Vorpommern.

 Cape Arkona is a conservation area.
 Most famous are its two lighthouses.
 One constructed by Karl Friedrich Schinkel in 1827 and the other built around 1900.

-wild roses, blackthorn, blueberries, grasses and heath.
-What a fantastic show
+juniper trees, wild roses, blackthorn, blueberries, grasses and heath.
+What a fantastic show and eye

-Around 9000 years ago people on the island found out that flint stones is very useful for lightning fires and for tools.
+Around 9,000 years ago people on the island found out that flint stones are very useful for lightning fires and for tools.
 The extremely hard material was perfect for making bifaces, chisels, axes, scrapers, knives, arrows and spearheads.

 Langenwerder is situated in the Baltic, north east of the island of Poel and has an area of only 55 acres.
 Since 1909 this small flat island has served for scientific purposes.

 The ornithologist Professor Dietrich, from Hamburg, was the first to acknowledge its value.
 It has been

 bird's reservation area since 1910 and is therefore the oldest in Mecklenburg.

 It provides excellent shelter not only for mudflat and water birds but also for migrant birds.
 Anyone interested in ornithology is drawn to the island.
 Particularly in spring and autumn the birds encounter the island, saltmarsh and area around the island in great numbers.
 This is the best time for observing.

 An ornithologist guides you around the island feeding you with expert knowledge on its flora and fauna.

 Graswarder is a nature reserve on a peninsula not far away from the Baltic spa of Heiligenhafen.
 It is opposite the island of Fehmarn and comprises an area of around 570 acres.
 With its Baltic Sea beaches, dune-covered embankments and abundant salt marshes it is a paradise for flora and fauna alike.
 More than 40 different species of birds among them oyster catchers, avocets, redshanks and grey geese populate the area from March to May to breed in peace.